mudislandkid/TapTunes/README.md

-# Phoniebox Modern
+# TapTunes 🎵

-A modern, cross-platform reimplementation of Phoniebox with RFID capabilities.
+**Tap a card, play your tunes!**

+A smart audio player designed for kids to independently choose their favorite music and audiobooks using RFID cards.

 ## Architecture